5 steps to a Successful Detoxification Diet

 What you can expect to gain from a successful detox

 I think it’s fair to say you can expect to feel hungry on a detox diet.
 I’d like to clarify that I don’t actually have a problem with people feeling hungry, in fact with my weight loss clients I actively promote ‘driving with the orange fuel light on (an analogy to explain the car won’t run out of fuel if you drive it with the orange light on – and nor will your body).
 Intermittent fasting also has a large body of research behind it to support it’s inclusion in any nutrition plan.
 The health benefits of intermittent fasting are very valuable.
 Hunger will happen on a detox diet.
 Without slow release carbohydrates in the body and without protein you will feel hungry – these are our satiety macro-nutrients.
 You might lose weight (but that is most likely cellular dehydration despite the water you consume) It is unlikely to be body fat loss.
 Digestion will ease – you should not be feeling constipated – more likely the opposite.
 How long you go on the detox will determine future energy levels.
 If you are doing a fruit and veg detox for a few weeks you may become nutritionally deficient.
 In my opinion 3-5 days is adequate and beneficial, providing it leads to the next stage – sustainable and healthy eating without processed food!!

-I hope I haven’t turned you off doing a detox diet.
-I am not wanting to do that but I’d like you to understand that it does not replace sensible eating.
+There’s a bit to consider when undertaking a detox diet.
+I’d like you to understand that it does not replace sensible eating.
 Use it as a reset.
 Use it as a first step to improving digestion and fill your body with nutrient rich fruits and vegetables.
 Here’s my top 5 tips to help you succeed at your detox diet: